JoeyyScott/general-gielinor-game/README.md

 ## Features

-+ ### Existing Features
+### Existing Features

 The header can be accessed and viewed throughout all stages of the quiz.

 Included in the **header** is:

 + **Home Icon**: Provides a link to the homepage to allow the user to return there.
 + **'Find out more' button**: Allows the user to initiate a modal which provides information about the quiz and RuneScape in general.

 Included in the **main quiz** is:

-    + **Multiple choice questions** - Contains up to 6 questions of which 4 will shown throughout the quiz.
++ **Multiple choice questions** - Contains up to 30 questions of which 10 will be shown throughout the quiz.
     + Each question contains 4 answers.
     + The question order is randomized so users do not feel repetition.

 + **Guess response** - When the user has a guess at a question they are presented with one of two responses:
     + If their response is correct the user will have their answer reaffirmed, are presented with some supporting information and given a link to the associated RuneScape Wikipedia page.
     + If their response is incorrect the user will be notified that their guess was incorrect and a hint as to how they might the answer to the question.

++ **Responsive Design** - The quiz is responsive on all screen sizes and has been designed with a mobile first approach.
+    + Media queries for scaling rules across device proportions.
+    + Media query for small height screens to push the main quiz container up as to avoid content overlap.

+Included in the **footer** is:
++ **Suggest a question** - Opens a modal which allows user to suggest a question for the quiz and 4 associated answers.
+    + The form functionality is handled by emailJS.
++ **Github icon** - Opens up my Github profile in a new tab for user retention.
++ **LinkedIn icon** - Opens up my LinkedIn profile in a new tab for user retention.

 ---

 ## Technologies

----

 ### Languages

----
++ [HTML](https://en.wikipedia.org/wiki/HTML) - Used as the main language for structuring the website.
++ [CSS](https://en.wikipedia.org/wiki/CSS) - Used as the main language for styling the website.

 ### Frameworks, libraries and programs
++ [GIMP](https://www.gimp.org) - I used this program to design the background image and wireframes.
 + [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the RuneScape theme.
 + [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool in conjunction with coolors.co to provide a better colour contrast for accessibility.
 + [Transfonter](https://transfonter.org/) - A tool I used to generate the accompanying font files for my custom RuneScape Font.
++ [Font Awesome](https://fontawesome.com/) - I used the Font Awesome icon library to provide icons for some of my hints, my home button and my footer links.
++ [Bootstrap](https://getbootstrap.com/) - The Bootstrap framework is being used to organize and position my answers within my quiz container using the grid system.
+It also handles the JavaScript for the sites modals.
++ [GitPod](https://gitpod.io) - GitPod was the online IDE (Integrated Development Engine) I used to develop this site.
++ [Git](https://git-scm.com) - Git is an open source version control system where you can commit changes to the associated Github repository and push changes to Github pages.

 #### [Back to top](#contents)